dannytoomey/aact-connect/README.md

 `python aact-connect.py -u [your acct username] -p [your aact password] -l [NCT id]`

 The results of the AE look up will be in the `AE_lookup` directory with the file name `AE_lookup_[NCT id]_[search date].csv`

+Example outputs for each option are given in the appropreiate directories.